Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: AstraZeneca AB, SE-151 85 Södertälje, Sweden

 No overall differences in safety were reported between elderly (≥65 years) and younger patients.

-In studies PACIFIC, CASPIAN, TOPAZ-1 and HIMALAYA data on safety for patients 75 years and older are too limited to draw a conclusion on this population.
+In studies PACIFIC, ADRIATIC, CASPIAN, TOPAZ-1, HIMALAYA and NIAGARA data on safety for patients 75 years and older are too limited to draw a conclusion on this population.

 In first line metastatic NSCLC patients in the POSEIDON study, some differences in safety were reported between elderly (≥65 years) and younger patients.
 The safety data from patients 75 years of age or older are limited to a total of 74 patients.
 There was a higher frequency of serious adverse reactions and discontinuation rate of any study treatment due to adverse reactions in 35 patients aged 75 years of age or older treated with IMFINZI in combination with tremelimumab and platinum-based chemotherapy (45.7% and 28.6%, respectively) relative to 39 patients aged 75 years of age or older who received platinum-based chemotherapy only (35.9% and 20.5%, respectively).